alexisvisco/watcher/README.md

 5. `<3`

 ## Commands
-- Watcher help
+- watcher help
 - watcher generate-config
-- Watcher <start | file destination of the configuration file in absolute>
+- watcher <start | file destination of the configuration file in absolute>